wso2/docs-updates/en/docs/updates/faq.md

 Updates will be released **bi-weekly** as new update levels.
 Follow the updates commands in [Updates command page](../../updates/update-commands/)

 In production environments, WSO2 will announce urgent security fixes to customers via support JIRAs.
 In addition, WSO2 will announce all security updates, if any, to the customers monthly.
-Therefore It is recommended to update your production environments monthly.
+Therefore, It is recommended to update your production environments monthly.

 ### How can I update my product pack if my environment doesn't have Internet access?
-First, update the product pack in a environment that has Internet access.
+First, update the product pack in an environment that has Internet access.
 Thereafter, transfer the updated pack to the lockdown environment.

 ### Do I need a key to unlock updates for production?